Last update July 16, 2025

 Safe product and/or breastfeeding is the best option.

-Plant widely used in many cultures.
-Given their lack of toxicity at correct doses, a moderate consumption during lactation would have little or no risk.
+This plant is widely used in many cultures (Esiyok 2004).
+Given its lack of toxicity at correct doses, moderate consumption during breastfeeding would pose little or no risk.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.